GoogleCloudPlatform/chef-google/README.md

 parameters, usage and examples please visit its respective Chef cookbook project page.

+### Google Cloud BigQuery
+Detailed information can be found at the [google-gbigquery][] project home page.
+The list below is a summary of the supported types by the cookbook:

+- `gbigquery_dataset`
+  Datasets allow you to organize and control access to your tables.

+- `gbigquery_table`
+  A Table that belongs to a Dataset

 ### Google Compute Engine
 Detailed information can be found at the